Halim Saad: UEM

 In 1984, United Engineers Malaysia (UEM) was a declining company when Halim Saad bought majority shares.
 The company acted as a vehicle for Halim Saad to bid for the largest project in Malaysia at the time, the 800 km North South Expressway project.
 UEM won the bid and was awarded a concession in 1986.
 UEM then set up a new company called PLUS to implement the concession.
 The scale and magnitude of risk management and contract has never been experienced by or practiced by any companies in Malaysia at the time.
 PLUS had to build a highway from Thailand to Singapore within 7 years including operating and maintaining it.
 The task included financing and building 300 Bridges, 70 intersections, 40 lay-bys and 18 rest and service areas.
 There were about 100 major contracts and 400 minor contracts entered into by PLUS with local contractors.

 Despite the risk of inexperience local contractors, the bigger picture was that it provides opportunities for local contractors both BumiPutera and Non Bumi to respond to 'New Challenges' and develop their expertise.
 The project completed in September 1994 with 1 year ahead of schedule.
 This transformed Peninsular Malaysia with new infrastructure system and became the main impetus of economic development and growth to the country.
 States and Cities connectivity on a new level.

 UEM / Renong

-Between 1988 to 1993, UEM had acquired and created 29 companies as part of a framework to ensure that essential supplies and services for highway construction and maintenance had/need to be readily available on the most favorable terms.
+Between 1988 and 1993, UEM had acquired and created 29 companies as part of a framework to ensure that essential supplies and services for highway construction and maintenance had/need to be readily available on the most favorable terms.
 This strategy promotes optimal organization and profitability.
 In 1990, the large Renong group formed a partnership, with UEM, PLUS including all other companies related to the organization fundamental structuring.
 Renong continues to grow laterally and vertically, becoming the face and benchmark of Corporate Malaysia.
 By 2001, Renong held major shares in 14 large companies listed on Bursa Malaysia.
 Among it, Cement Industries of Malaysia and HoHup Construction, Mudajaya Construction.